AndrewJBateman/pean-stack-api-display/README.md

 ## :clipboard: Status, Testing & To-Do List

-* Status: Working.
+* **Status:** Check deploy status.
+Working.
 Build file created with no errors.
 All files pass linting.
-Client deployed to Firebase.
+* **Dev Note:** in dev. currently have to add API keys (NASA, NEWS, BESTSELLERS & GITHUB).
+No Postgres data.
-* Testing: 7 test files all pass. e2e runs and passes but no specs
+* **Testing:** 7 test files all pass. e2e runs and passes but no specs
+* To-Do: Add Postgres data in simple file to be accessed during dev.
 * To-Do: backend database and test SSR
 * To-Do: Lighthouse: Fix SEO & reduce render time for mobile build version.
 Fix images: "Image natural dimensions should be proportional to the display size and the pixel ratio to maximize image clarity."
 * To-Do: Add purgecss.
 Add more Jasmine & e2e test files.
+* To-Do: About page - replace accordian with cards.
+* To-Do: Contact page - replace icons
 * To-Do: Fix burger menu drop down and alignment.
-Deploy as full-stack
+* To-Do: Deploy as full-stack

 ## :clap: Inspiration/General Tools